dotnet/docs/docs/core/extensions/configuration-providers.md

 ### INI configuration provider

-The <xref:Microsoft.Extensions.Configuration.Ini.IniConfigurationProvider> class loads configuration from an INI file at runtime.
-Install the [`Microsoft.Extensions.Configuration.Ini`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Ini)  NuGet package.
+The <xref:Microsoft.Extensions.Configuration.Ini.IniConfigurationProvider> class loads configuration from an INI file at run time.
+Install the [Microsoft.Extensions.Configuration.Ini](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Ini)  NuGet package.

 The following code clears all the configuration providers and adds the `IniConfigurationProvider` with two INI files as the source: